Web Analytics Made Easy - StatCounter

 During the years I was a full-time gold prospecting miner, I chased gold throughout several of our western gold-producing states.
 I panned, sluiced, sniped, dredged, dry-washed, metal detected, and once, in partnership with others, turned to hard rock mining.

-Though I gave it my best shot, I never made the BIG strike that I dreamed of.
-Typically, pickings were mighty slim, keeping me tied to a shoestring budget.
-And with gold selling for a meager fraction of what it is today, it was usually a struggle to just squeak by.
 Thankfully though, whenever it got so bad that it seemed certain I would be forced to return to punching a time clock, I would usually score a juicy little patch of nuggets or a choice specimen piece just in the nick of time to save my faltering ass.
 I credit those cliffhanger recoveries to a lot of hard work combined with a little bit of skill and, I’ll concede, a heaping dose of good luck. [continue reading…]

-Becoming A Gold Miner—Step by Step
+Becoming a Gold Miner—Step by Step

 The author sniping for gold

 Typically, greenhorn gold miners begin their careers by learning to master the simplest of mining techniques and tools, and then, step by step they advance, augmenting their skills as they go.
-The following details how I as greenhorn gold miner, low on cash and camping full-time, lived off of the gold I mined while learning to become a sourdough, one step at a time.

 First—the Gold Pan